Student Conduct and Civility

 G. Suspension

 Exclusion from all College privileges and activities for a specified period of time.
 This sanction is reserved for those offenses warranting discipline more severe than probation, or for repeated misconduct.
-Students who receive this sanction must request and get specific written permission from the Dean of Student Life and Service-Learning or Designee of the Vice President of Enrollment and Student Services before returning to campus.
+Students who receive this sanction must request and get specific written permission from the Vice President for Student Affairs or Designee of the Vice President of Enrollment and Student Services before returning to campus.

 H. Expulsion